EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/meeting.md

 The aim of this meeting series is to bring together researchers working on the topics of [working group 6 of EuroProofNet](https://europroofnet.github.io/wg6/).
 The main focus is thus on the syntax and semantics of type theory.

-The programme will consists mainly of short talks, and plenty of time for discussion.
+The programme will consist mainly of short talks, and plenty of time for discussion.
 The meeting will be in person and is open to anyone interested in type theory.

 **Invited speakers**